How to Make and Can Applesauce

-Fresh applesauce is a joy.
-Not only is it just the thing my waffles needed, it also pairs well with oatmeal, pork chops or yogurt.
+Fresh applesauce is a joy and pairs especially well with oatmeal, pork chops or yogurt.
 Additive-free applesauce is a recommended baby food.
 It can also be used as a healthy substitute for oil in baked goods.
-And, not for nothing, it’s awfully good all by itself.
+And, not for nothing, it's awfully good all by itself.

 Making applesauce from scratch is surprisingly easy and carries all of the benefits that come with using fresh produce.
 Many store bought applesauce brands contain additives, coloring and more sugar than seems reasonable for a "healthy" treat.

 Unlike store-bought applesauce, what you make at home can range greatly in taste depending on the apples you choose.
 Among the sweetest are Fuji, Gala and the Cameo.
 At the other end of the spectrum lie the Pink Lady and the iconic Granny Smith.

 Using a blend of different types of apples in you applesauce can yield complex flavors tailored to your individual taste.
 I lean away from the overly-sweet and generally use a combination of a mildly tart apple like the Braeburn or Honeycrisp and a sweeter apple such as a Fuji or Gala.
 With those seven thousand varieties at your disposal, it should be easy to find a blend that satisfies the palate without the need for added sugar.